FiftyLOC/Manifesto/README.md

 > Any source code file of more than 50 lines of code requires revisiting in the near future.

 ## Benefits
-* Fewer code regression (modifying old code files)
+* Fewer code regression (modifying old source code)
 * Reenforce clear separation of code responsibility
-* No more refactoring hours
+* No more refactoring days
+* Scalable and maintainable code base

 ## License
 License: [CC-BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)